 Income.
 Fee income comprises registration fees, readmission fees, renewal fees and scrutiny fees.
-Scrutiny, registration and readmission fees are collected upon application for registration and recognised upon receipt.
-Renewal fees are collected in advance and are recognised as deferred income in the Statement of financial position until they are released to the Statement of comprehensive net income in the period to which they relate and matched with expenditure incurred by the HCPC in fulfilling its performance obligations.
-The renewal cycle for each of the 15 professions covers two years and registrants are charged on the anniversary of the renewal cycle for their profession.
+Scrutiny, registration and readmission fees are collected upon application for registration and recognised once the related goods or services are provided.
+Renewal fees are accounted for over the period in which we are obliged to maintain an individual's registration.
+There are no significant judgements or estimates required in assessing HCPC's obligations, which are evenly spread throughout the period of registration.
+Accordingly, all fees are initially deferred and released on a straight-line basis throughout the registration periods.
 Registrants have a choice of whether to pay two years upfront or on a six monthly basis by direct debit.
 When registrants have paid two years upfront, some of the deferred income balance may relate to periods more than twelve months from the Statement of financial position date.
 However, under the HCPC's fees and refunds policies, refunds are only payable for complete unused years, so any refunds in relation to the deferred income balance will only be paid within the next twelve months.
-Therefore the HCPC does not split its deferred income balance between current and non-current liabilities.
+Therefore the HCPC does not split its deferred income balance between current and noncurrent liabilities.